stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 #### Stirling PDF: Fine-Tuned PDF Manipulation
 - Edit, merge, split, and secure PDFs effortlessly.
 - Ensure compliance and professional document handling.
+#### LogicalDOC
+- Manage your documents with this web based document management software with a user friendly platform.
+- It including a sleek and intuitive workflow designer, agenda management capabilities, and various options for uploading, organizing and distributing your documents.
+- With LogicalDOC, you and your coworkers will be able to share a variety of coauthored documents and keep track of changes made to them, that is the version control.
 #### GLPI: Your open source tool to manage Helpdesk and IT assets
 - Organize your support easily with GLPI: manage incidents/requests, create forms, define SLAs, deliver the best experience to your customers
 - Manage hardware, software and data centers.
 Link Asset inventory to Helpdesk and get 360° control of your IT and business infrastructure.
-- Track your expenses, contracts and suppliers, create new inventory objects, manage user database and make reports
+- Track your expenses, contracts and suppliers, create new inventory objects, manage user database and make reports.
+- Track licenses including SSL, software licenses and be notified when they expire.
 #### Additional Solutions for Enterprise and GovTech:
 - mirotalk: Video conferencing for seamless virtual meetings.
 - rocketchat: Real-time chat and collaboration.